Transport in Hong Kong: Buses

 Founded in 1933, the Kowloon Motor Bus Company (1933) Limited (KMB) is one of the largest privately owned public bus operators in the world.
 KMB's fleet consist of about 3,900 buses on 400 routes and a staff of over 12,000 people.
 In 1979, Citybus began its operations in Hong Kong with one double-decker, providing shuttle service for the Hong Kong dockyard.
 It later expanded into operating a residential bus route between City One, Sha Tin and Kowloon Tong MTR station.
 New World First Bus Services Limited was established in 1998, taking over China Motor Bus's franchise to provide bus services on Hong Kong Island together with Citybus.
-NWFB's owner company later bought Citybus, and NWFB and Citybus share the same website, but the two companies have essentially been operating independently.
+NWFB's owner company later bought Citybus, and NWFB and Citybus shared the same website, but the two companies had essentially been operating independently until their merger on 1 July 2023.

 Public light buses

 Public light buses (小巴) (widely referred to as minibuses, or sometimes maxicabs, a de facto share taxi) run the length and breadth of Hong Kong, through areas which the standard bus lines can not or do not reach as frequently, quickly or directly.
 Minibuses carry a maximum of 16 (19 for some routes since 2017) passengers; standing is not permitted.

 The Hong Kong Transport Department (HKTD) allows and licenses the operation of two types of public light buses: